exmprison/chop/README.md

 ### Step 10: Run the Program
 To run the main.py file, which handles AI image describing and AI image accessibility, use the command:

+python mainv1.py

+That command only runs the AI image describing and AI image accessibility.

+To run the ocr-sr.py file, run "python ocr-crv1.py".

-python main.py
+python ocr-crv1.py

-To run other Python files, do the same thing but instead of main.py, use the name of the file you wish to run.